Psychedelic Dessert Fondue 1970s

 • Extension cord If you're using an electric fondue pot, you may need an extension cord to safely plug it in.

-1. After choosing a fondue pot that’s the right size and type for the type of fondue being served.
+1. Choose a fondue pot that’s the right size and suitable for the type of fondue you’re serving.

-2. Place the fondue pot on a heat-resistant surface, either on a sturdy trivet or on a heatproof tabletop.
+2. Place the fondue pot on a heat-resistant surface, such as a sturdy trivet or a heat-safe tabletop.

-3. Arrange the dipping ingredients within easy reach of the fondue pot.
+3. Arrange all dipping ingredients within easy reach of the fondue pot to keep things flowing smoothly.

-4. Provide several fondue forks for guests to use.
+4. Provide several fondue forks so guests can dip comfortably without crowding.

-5. Set out a plate of items to be dipped in the fondue, such as cubes of cakes, marshmallows or fruit.
+5. Set out a plate of dippers, such as cubes of cake, marshmallows, or fresh fruit.

-6. Provide a fresh plate for guests to place their items after taking them out of the fondue pot.
+6. Offer an extra plate for guests to place their dipped treats after removing them from the fondue.

-8. Finally, make sure that any extension cords are securely tucked away to prevent tripping.
+8. Lastly, be sure any extension cords are safely tucked away to prevent tripping and keep the party worry-free.

 *This post features a great fondue pot, perfect for small fondue recipes.